 Learn the deepest secrets of great guitar playing.
-These 2 works will reveal a new level of understanding guitar technique that will revolutionize your playing.
+These two works will reveal a new level of understanding guitar technique that will revolutionize your playing.

 How The Right Hand On Guitar Should Feel When It Touches The String

-Well, obviously as soon as we begin to lessen pressure with our foot, we should be in intimate contact with the string, its changing state of tension, and how that feels to our body.
-If we have a sense of balance, that means that our marvelous computer brain is able to calculate all the intricate muscle adjustments we must make in order to keep our body upright on the wire.
+Obviously, as soon as we begin to lessen pressure with our foot, we should be in intimate contact with the string, its changing state of tension, and how that feels to our body.
+If we have a sense of balance, that means that our marvelous computer brain can calculate all the intricate muscle adjustments we must make to keep our body upright on the wire.

 Communing With The String

-Here is how I began to intervene in this process with my student, and began to coax the muscles to a new experience and a new functioning.
+Here is how I began to intervene in this process with my student and coax the muscles to a new experience and a new functioning.

 First, I had her do an awareness exercise with the pick.
-We called it “Hello, Goodbye”.
-I had her play the scale and simply bring the pick to the string, slowly and lightly, and merely touch the string, apply no pressure, and take the pick quickly away.
+We called it “Hello, Goodbye.”
+Then, I had her play the scale and bring the pick to the string, slowly and lightly, and merely touch the string, apply no pressure, and take the pick quickly away.

-I had her play the whole scale slowly like this, with no pressure and no sound.
-Very simple, and very effective in teaching the arm to perform the action of bringing the pick to the string and not going into the automatic tension reaction it had become habituated to.
+I had her slowly play the whole scale like this, with no pressure or sound.
+This simple exercise taught the arm to bring the pick to the string and avoid the automatic tension reaction that had become habituated.

-This is the essential procedure for undoing the condition we have been examining, and for beginning to learn how to “play from the string”.
-Using this procedure, we simply work with it daily, using the Basic Practice Approach (Chapter 5 in “The Principles Of Correct Practice”, This means we worked up the speed gradually with the metronome.
+The instructions above are the essential procedure for undoing the problem and learning how to “play from the string.”
+We work with this procedure daily, using the Basic Practice Approach (Chapter 5 in “The Principles Of Correct Practice”), gradually increasing the speed with the metronome.

 The “Rubber Effect”